 Unlawful violence and self-inflicted deaths are not included on this list.
 If your loved one lost their life in an event similar to the ones listed below, or in an unrelated event, our legal team will be able to answer your questions and help you determine if you’re eligible for compensation.

-While medical malpractice cases exist in their own legal sector, there are instances where family members can file a wrongful death claim in the event that they’ve lost a loved one at the hands of a healthcare professional or doctor.
-Many of these deaths result from communication errors, surgical mistakes, and administering improper medications.
-It can be confusing knowing under which area of law your case falls; however, our attorneys have years of experience with both.
+Medical Malpractice: While medical malpractice cases exist in their own legal sector, there are instances where family members can file a wrongful death claim in the event that they’ve lost a loved one at the hands of a healthcare professional or doctor.
+It can be confusing knowing under which area of law your case falls; however, our attorneys have years of experience with these types of cases.

-Manufacturers, distributors, and retailers have a responsibility to their customers to provide safe and effective products.
-When product liability comes into play with a defective product that leads to an untimely death, the legality of the matter can become incredibly complex.
-Many wrongful death cases involve defective medical products and medications, car seats, and chemical agents.
+Defective Products: When product liability comes into play with a defective product that leads to an untimely death, the legality of the matter can become incredibly complex.
+You have the right to file a lawsuit against the negligent party.

 Understanding Wrongful Death and Survival Action Claims in Pennsylvania